 Scenario 4 (S4) –Coverage of country specific electricity consumption with PV systems

+The scenarios examined so far, scenario S1 to S3, ended up with putting more IC to geographically somewhat extreme regions of Europe, like Greec or Scandinavia.
+In practice, such a distribution of power production would necessitate substantial capacities for power transfer from the production regions to the consumers in other parts of Europe.
+This motivates investigating yet another scenario where countries want to be self-sufficient to a certain extent.
 S4-1 enforces a flatter distribution because of the constraint that 10% of the country specific consumption must be produced with PV systems in the year 2030.
-10% are chosen because already 13.5% of the sum of the latest available consumption data for each country equals the PV power production estimated for the year 2030 with the NECPs.
+The 10% are motivated by the fact that already 13.5% of the sum of the latest available consumption data for each country equals the PV power production estimated for the year 2030 with the NECPs.
 And if we overshoot the total installed capacity from the NECPs a comparison would not be feasible.

 The results are shown in Figure 11.
 All countries get their needed installed capacities to cover 10% of their consumption and the rest is again distributed to South-eastern and North-western Europe.
 The flatter distribution is at the expense of the variability reduction potential.
 It reduces from 44.4% (S1) to 29.6% for the mean variability and reduces from 38.8% to 29.4% for the maximum variability.
 Which means that we are reducing the total mean variability from 2.7 GW to 1.9 GW (1.5 GW in S1) and the total maximum variability from 8.5 GW to 6.0 GW (5.2GW in S1).